-- Loading chemical control products and mixing them with water or oil diluents should be done over an impermeable surface (such as lined or sealed concrete) so spills can be collected and managed. - Mixing station surface should provide for easy cleaning and the recovery of spilled materials. - Pump the mixing station sump dry and clean it at the end of each day, where evident.
-Liquids and sediments should also be removed from the sump and the pad whenever chemical control product materials are changed to an incompatible product (that is, one that cannot be legally applied to the same site).
+- Loading chemical control products and mixing them with water or oil diluents should be done over an impermeable surface (such as lined or sealed concrete) so spills can be collected and managed. - Mixing station surface should provide for easy cleaning and the recovery of spilled materials.

-- Apply liquids and sediments as you would a chemical control product, strictly following label instructions. - Absorbents such as cat litter, vermiculite, or sand may be used to clean up small spills and then applied as a topdressing in accordance with the label rates or disposed of as waste. - Sweep up solid materials and use as intended.
+- ◆ Pump the mixing station sump dry and clean it at the end of each day, where evident.
+Liquids and sediments should also be removed from the sump and the pad whenever chemical control product materials are changed to an incompatible product (that is, one that cannot be legally applied to the same site). - Apply liquids and sediments as you would a chemical control product, strictly following label instructions. - ♦ Absorbents such as cat litter, vermiculite, or sand may be used to clean up small spills and then disposed of as waste. - ♦ Sweep up solid materials and use them as intended.